myabc/merb_mart/README.markdown

 Developer Notes
 ---------------

-**WARNING** : MerbMart is at a very early development stages.
+**WARNING** : Merb eMart is at a very early development stages.
 At this stage, the application should be considered only for consumption by advanced Ruby and Merb developers.
 If you're looking for something for production consumption, or not yet ready to jump from Ruby on Rails, then we would strongly advise